 Estimated number of clients who are LGBQIA (lesbian, gay, bisexual, queer, intersex, and asexual)?
-Not available Estimated number of staff who are LGBQIA (lesbian, gay, bisexual, queer, Not available intersex, and asexual)?
+Not available Estimated number of staff who are LGBQIA (lesbian, gay, bisexual, queer, Intersex, and asexual)?
+Not available

 Please briefly describe any challenges you have recruiting and/or retaining mental/behavioral health staff to serve LGBQIA populations.

 N/A

-Does your agency employ Peer Personnel, Peer Specialists, and/or related professions in state FY 2016-17?
-(Y/N)
+Does your agency employ Peer Personnel, Peer Specialists, and/or related professions in state FY 2016-177 (Y/N) Y --- --- --

-Y